ricklamers/gpt-code-ui/README.md

 ### Configurables
 Set the `API_PORT`, `WEB_PORT`, `SNAKEMQ_PORT` variables to override the defaults.
-When `NO_ITNERNET_AVAILABLE` is non-trueish or absent, the application will create dedicated virtual environments for every session and also makes active use of `!pip install ...` commands for missing packages.
+When `NO_INTERNET_AVAILABLE` is non-trueish or absent, the application will create dedicated virtual environments for every session and also makes active use of `!pip install ...` commands for missing packages.

 ## Contributing
 Please contribute.